TuringIntern2018/TuringIntern2018.github.io/index.md

 ```

 ### 3. Defining the input function

+In the input function, we need to
+* create a list of file names that match the pattern given in the file name `data_file`
+* parse the text files
+* shuffle the data
+* choose the number of times that the stochastic gradient descent algorithm is going to go through the dataset (number of epochs)
+* get a batch of data

 ```python
 def input_fn(data_file, num_epochs, shuffle, batch_size, buffer_size=1000):
       # Create list of file names that match "glob" pattern (i.e. data_file_*.csv)